Our application process is completed in 5 simple steps!

 Step 2: Complete an Online Application

-Applications for September 2023 study are now open.
-The deadline for applications is Tuesday 10 January 2023, any applications made after this date will be considered, may be placed on a waiting list.
+Our application deadline for September 2024 is Tuesday, 9th January 2024.
+Applications submitted after this date may be placed on a waiting list.

 Long Road welcomes applications from all students, regardless of the school you currently attend.
-All applications are treated on the same basis, however, the application process differs based on the school you currently attend.
+All applications are considered equally, however, the application process differs based on the school you currently attend.
 Please ensure you check which of the below applies to you before submitting your application:

 - Applicants who currently study at a Cambridge Area 14 – 19 Partnership school should apply online via MyChoice@16.

 - Applicants who do not currently study at a CAP school must apply directly to Long Road.
-Please click here to start your MyLongRoad application
+Please click here to start your Admissions+ application.

 Level 4 Foundation Art and Design Applications